 Pretty much everyone chats up shared decision making these days.
 And that is good.
-It seems intuitive that people (patients) who are knowledgeable about their condition and buy in and/or help to shape the treatment plan are more likely to follow it.
+It seems intuitive that people (patients) who are knowledgeable about their condition and buy into and/or help to shape the treatment plan are more likely to follow it.

-Here is an example from my seatmate on today’s flight from SFO to our nation’s capitol.
+Here is an example from my seatmate on today’s flight from SFO to our nation’s capital.
 Her son, let’s call him Alex, is a teen with cystic fibrosis (CF).
 Three weeks ago he was also diagnosed with Type 1 diabetes – this would be a double whammy for anyone, but has to be especially hard when you are 13.

 Alex was already used to having to be careful about his diet and hydration because of CF and he manages to take his medications (17 different pills) and enzymes and other treatments on most days.
 But now a team of endocrinologists was telling him he would also need to administer four shots of insulin a day and have even more restrictions on his diet.

-After he reacted with dismay, the doctors (to their credit) regrouped, and over the course of a few days, were able to present him with the opportunity to help design his therapy (insulin injections and diet) in a way that fit with his life and his desires.
+After he reacted with dismay, the doctors (to their credit) regrouped, and over the course of a few days, were able to present him with the opportunity to help design his therapy (insulin injections and diet) in a way that worked with his life and his desires.
 They acknowledged that he was the one that was going to have to fit diabetes into the type of life he wanted to live.
 They shared the decision-making with Alex.

-So why isn’t shared decision making standard practice?
+So why isn’t shared decision-making standard practice?
 Well, we know that some docs really don’t want to do it.
 That was not how they were trained to practice medicine.
 I get that.
 When I was in training, my classmates and I were told that we were the Captains of the ship and “the buck stops here” — “You’re in charge, boy.”
 Luckily, medical education is changing and newer physicians are learning how to be trusted guides instead of dispensers of “the truth.”

 But even with the advent of easily accessible medical information on the Internet and tools to empower patients to be full partners in their care, some patients are still reluctant to engage in collaborative discussions with their physicians about their care?
 Why?
 Dominick Frosch and his colleagues at the Palo Alto Medical Foundation Research Institute, in a paper published in the May 2012 issue of Health Affairs, shed some light on this issue.